algernonslab/Webview-ReactNativeStorage-Demo/README.md

 Here, we simply add a listener to the "message" event, handle the data from React Native, and pop it through to `window.storage.handleGet` to hit up the FetchPromiseSwitchboard and call the appropriate callbacks.
 This is when the second half of the call to `window.storage.remoteGet(key)` from the code block above is executed.

 Incoming package!

+## Conclusion

+In this tutorial, we went over how to work with AsyncStorage, set up a Webview, create a bridge between React Native and WebJS, and handle fetching and receiving asychronous messages from React Native in the WebView space.
+Now we have the ability to freely save and load our data with the knowledge that we are taking full advantage of native storage, even within our WebView code.

+We're looking forward to contributing as much as we've already received from the React Native community, so please give us feedback on how this tutorial can be improved, or suggestions on other topics that may be of interest at <algernonslab@gmail.com>.